Dynamical systems' based neural networks: Universal approximation properties

-We recall that $\Phi_{f_i}^{h} = \Phi_{f_i}^{\alpha_n h}\circ \ldots \Phi_{f_i}^{\alpha_1 h}$ for any tuple $\alpha = (\alpha_1,\ldots,\alpha_n)$ such that $\sum_{i=1}^n\alpha_i=1$.
-Thus, up to choosing the $\alpha_i$s small enough, we can approximate as accurately as desired $\Phi_{f_i}^h$ with composition of flow maps of sphere preserving and gradient vector fields.
+\bl{This last equality is the local error of the Lie Trotter splitting: local order 2 and global order 1 under the hypothesis that guarantees convergence\footnote{\bl{We prove the convergence of the Lie-Trotter splitting formula for Lipschitz regular vector fields in section \cref{se:convSplitting} of the supplementary material.
+Such proof extends similarly to other splitting strategies.}}.
+We recall that $\Phi_{f_i}^{h} = \Phi_{f_i}^{h/n}\circ \ldots \Phi_{f_i}^{h/n}$, where the flow maps are composed $n$ times}.
+Thus, up to choosing $n$ large enough, we can approximate as accurately as desired $\Phi_{f_i}^h$ with the composition of flow maps of sphere-preserving and gradient vector fields.
 This concludes the proof. \end{proof} Similar reasoning can be extended to other vector field decompositions, e.g. the Helmholtz decomposition, as long as $f_1,\ldots,f_k$ admit such a decomposition.
 In~\cref{se:lipschitz}, we adopt gradient vector fields whose flow maps expand and contract distances to obtain 1-Lipschitz neural networks.
 We now specialise~\cref{thm:switch} to the vector fields we use to model such neural networks. \begin{corollary} Consider the same assumptions of~\cref{thm:switch}, and in particular the inequality~\cref{eq:hyp}.
 Then, we can approximate $F$ arbitrarily well by composing flow maps of expansive, contractive and sphere-preserving vector fields. \end{corollary} We first remark that with an expansive vector field we mean a vector field $X$ such that $\|\Phi^t_X(x)-\Phi^t_X(y)\|>\|x-y\|$ for any $t>0$, while by contractive we mean that $\|\Phi^t_X(x)-\Phi^t_X(y)\|<\|x-y\|$.
 To prove the corollary, we rely on a classical universal approximation theorem with non-polynomial activation functions (see e.g.~\cite{pinkus1999approximation}).
 For clarity, we report it here. \begin{theorem}[Universal approximation, \cite{pinkus1999approximation}] Let $\Omega\subset\mathbb{R}^n$ be a compact set and $U\in\mathcal{C}^1(\mathbb{R}^n)$.
 Assume $\gamma\in\mathcal{C}^1(\mathbb{R})$ and $\gamma$ is not a polynomial.
 Then for every $\varepsilon>0$ there is